gavollink/playlister/MY_USE_CASE.md

-For the Androids alone, I used to use some of the dedicated iTunes to Android apps (neither of which actually function on my devices), but for my other sources, I needed something with a little bit more freedom.
+For the Androids alone, I used to use some of the dedicated iTunes to Android apps (neither of which actually function on my devices anymore), but for my other sources, I needed something with a little bit more freedom.